 Visit – We visited Florence, Siena, San Gimignano, Voltera and Pisa.
 A good travel guide would give you all the tips of attractions etc. Personally, I’d recommend visiting Siena during twilight.
 It is absolutely stunning!

 Eat – Most people rave about how delicious food is in Italy, and they are quite right.
 One can’t help but indulge in tasty pasta, pizza and copious amounts of gelato.
 And whilst in the Chianti region, it’s almost impossible not to spot wine tasting places.
 For a dining experience with a view, you might want to try the incredible ‘La Rocca“, just be sure to reserve and dress up a notch.
-And it’ll be criminal to leave Italy without tasting some truffle.
+And it would be criminal to leave Italy without tasting some truffle.

 No regrets – But if I had more time, I would have visited the renowned natural springs in Tuscany.
 But this just gives an excuse to go back :/ I’ll leave you with some images from various cities.
 Ciao x